johannesstroebele91/graphql-library/4_request-data-from-frontend/graphiql.md

 # Basics

-Is a dummy frontend application
+GraphiQL is a web interface which enables to

+- enables to run GraphQL queries
+- directly in the browser
-- which enables to test queries to a GraphQL server
+- (so dummy frontend application to test queries to a GraphQL server)

 # Setup GraphiQL